 It also buys “in-process” research, which is what the company pays to take over another company, hoping that the new company might have some valuable drugs in its pipeline.
 In other words, this part of the research budget can be used essentially for corporate takeovers.

 But here’s where the idea of pharmaceutical “research” really gets stood on its head: Pharmaceutical research is sometimes virtually indistinguishable from marketing.

 At the best of times the line between “research” and “marketing” is pretty fuzzy.
 After all, what really is research and what exactly is marketing?
 The answers to these questions aren’t as obvious as you might think.
 Much of what defines research vs. marketing costs is a decision left to the pharmaceutical companies and they can be rather creative in how they assign these costs.

 In their 2007 financial report, Roche reassigned nearly 800 million Swiss Francs from their marketing budget in the 2006 report to the research budget (PDF page 138).
 This shows how even the pharmaceutical companies have trouble making up their minds about the definition of “research”.
-Also, Bristol-Myers Squibb has separate listings for marketing and advertising.
-This means that, for some reason, Bristol-Myers Squibb doesn’t consider advertising to be a component of marketing.
+Also, Bristol-Myers Squibb recently had separate listings for marketing and advertising.
+This means that, for some reason, Bristol-Myers Squibb didn’t consider advertising to be a component of marketing prior to 2014.

 Why such confusion?
 First, a lot of research has to happen outside the lab, and in medicine you obviously have to go to doctors and see how well the new drugs work on sick patients.
 But doctors are also your main customers—they’re the ones who decide whether to prescribe your drugs.
 And they’re your main advocates—they’re the ones people trust to say whether a drug is worth using.